 - Add carrots, daikon, cucumbers and toss to combine.

 - Cover and refrigerate for at least 1 hour or up to several hours before serving.

-If you like this recipe, be sure to share it on Pinterest or leave a comment below!
+Do you like this recipe?
+Be sure to share this recipe on Pinterest or leave a comment below!